-The cutest notebooks, pens & school supplies we're obsessed with right now | CNN Underscored
+The cutest notebooks, pens and school supplies we're obsessed with right now | CNN Underscored

-Everything is more fun when it is stylish too.
+Everything is more fun when it’s stylish too.
 Cute school supplies get us excited in anticipation for back to school, and we want to share our faves with you.
 Here’s a list of our go-to notebooks, pens, sticky notes and more, which can even be used to jazz up your desk at home.

-Color Block Polka Dots Notebook ($16; erincondren.com)
+Colorblock Polka Dots Notebook ($16; erincondren.com)

 Who said notebooks can’t be cute?
-Match your school supplies to each other with this notebook containing perforated pages and graph paper.
+Match your school supplies to one another with this notebook containing perforated pages and graph paper.

 Easthill Big Capacity Pencil Pen Case ($13.99; amazon.com)